-Black paving has also been on an upward trajectory and is an excellent choice for anyone looking to add a sleek and stylish look to make their neighbours envious!
+Warm colours have been on an upward trajectory and are an excellent choice for anyone looking to add a stylish, cosy look to complete their garden oasis.
+These colours can improve mental health and wellbeing, with the Mediterranean influence transporting users to holiday destinations and state of mind.
+Soft curving forms and reassuring earth tones can help to create a grounded sense of security.
 Giving your garden a dramatic lift can redefine the look of the space and how you use it.
-From the slick look of porcelain to stylish granite and concrete, black paving can provide a unique new look to your garden for 2023.
+From the slick look of porcelain to the more natural look of sandstone, warm coloured paving can provide a unique new look to your garden for 2024.

 There is still a growing trend for patterned paving and outdoor tiles for people looking for modern garden ideas and ways to create a stylish garden.
 Marshalls outdoor tiles are available in several different patterns and finishes, such as corten and terrazzo; recent garden designs have used these for step risers, underneath seating areas and even outdoor dancefloors.
 Scroll down for photos of gardens using grey and black paving and some patterned paving inspiration too.

 Symphony Matte patterned porcelain paving

 The best of both worlds